fraser125/HiFiveInventor/README.md

   *  TBD: Mag Address 0011110b  aka 0x1E aka 30 (decimal)
 * Edge Connector (0, 1, 2) + 3V & GND
   *  TBD: Edge 0 is PWM on Microcontroller for playing Tunes
+  *  micro:bit compatibility
+    * Pin 12 on the Inventor is not connected to any MicroController pin

 Additional components not programmed directly, but on the PCB
 * SEGGER J-Link (firmware hosted on a Kinetis K22F 128 KB Flash Cortex M-4)